Leon-CYL/sp23-rookiedb/README.md

 ## Overview:

 > This is an intro database system(Spring 2023 version) course from UC Berkeley that I self learned in my personal time.
-> Throughout this course, I read through all the notes on the course website and implemented 4 different components to support the Rookie Database.
+> Throughout this course, I read through all the notes on the course website and implemented 4 different components to support the functions of the Rookie Database.

 ## Projects(spec):